iowarp/iowarp-install/README.md

 **IOWarp** is a context management platform designed to accelerate scientific workflows by solving data bottlenecks using AI.
 It enables AI agents to orchestrate large-scale data, complex multi-step workflows, and autonomous agentic orchestration in high-performance computing environments.

 This repository provides unified installation methods and tools for the entire IOWarp ecosystem.
-It simplifies the deployment of IOWarp's platform components - including the Content Assimilation Engine (CAE), Content Transfer Engine (CTE), Runtime, Agent Toolkit, and MCP servers—across multiple platforms and package managers.
+It simplifies the deployment of IOWarp's platform components - including the Content Assimilation Engine (CAE), Content Transfer Engine (CTE), Runtime, Agent Toolkit, and MCP servers — across multiple platforms and package managers.

 ### Key Capabilities